Personal Injury Trusts – How to protect your state benefits after a serious injury claim

 What benefits are affected by compensation claims?

-A lump sum compensation payment can affect certain means-tested state benefits which are most commonly, but not limited to:
+A lump sum compensation payment can affect certain means-tested state benefits which are most common, but not limited to:

 - Income Support